-We demand safe passage for the Global Sumud Flotilla.
+We demand safe return of all the Global Sumud Flotilla activists.

 Open Letter